BIG-RAT/mobile_to_local/README.md

 Requires 10.15 or later.<br>
 Download: [Mobile to Local](https://github.com/BIG-RAT/mobile_to_local/releases/latest/download/Mobile.to.Local.zip)

+The application submits basic hardware, OS, and jamfStatus application usage to [TelemetryDeck](https://telemetrydeck.com) by default.
+The data is sent anonymously and can be disabled by setting the -analytics switch (see switches below) to 'disabled'.

 Wanted to create an easy to use method to migrate mobile accounts to local accounts.
 One item in particular I wanted to address was ensuring a FileVault 2 enabled mobile account was migrated to a FileVault 2 enabled local account and have arrived at the following.

 ![alt text](./mtl_images/main.png "Mobile to Local")